DanielBarbakadze/Advanced-JS-and-React-Basics/Meeting-15/README.md

 **Takeaways**

--We can put additional <Route> components within another to group multiple routes together.
+- We can put additional `<Route>` components within one another to group multiple routes together.

 ## Dynamic routes